GilCaplan/SE_course_Technion/README.md

 # SE_course_Technion
 software engineering course - java oop - 094219

-  We will solve the hw for software engineer - הנדסת תוכנה here.
+  We will solve the hw for software engineer - הנדסת תוכנה course here (solve in IDE intelj and upload here via "commit/push" command).

   - main branch will contain our **final** solutions - preferably in a folder named hw01, hw02... with the appropriate files